Upcoming Events

 General Information about Zazenkai

-Zazenkai consists of alternating periods of seated and walking meditation, dharma talk, optional interviews, coffee/tea and rest breaks, lunch, and spiritual circle.
-Beginning instruction is offered to newcomers, after which they may join in community practice until lunch, or for the rest of the day.
-Please bring a bag lunch.
+Zazenkai consists of alternating periods of seated and walking meditation, a dharma talk, optional interviews with a teacher, rest breaks, and spiritual circle.
+Beginning instruction is offered to newcomers.
 You can view our standard zazenkai schedule here.

 Suggested donation (dana) for this event is: